rhodu13/JustGet10/README.md

 ## Credits

-Game produced and developped by Negro Haze and rhodu13
+Game produced and developped by Negro Haze and rhodu13.

+Support by bheubheu